saha0073/fastapi-cities-database/README.md

 # fastapi-cities-database
-A database of cities created with fastapi.
+A database of cities created with FastAPI.
 It can display existed cities in the database, add new cities, and supports deletion of already existed cities.

 ![title-pic](https://github.com/saha0073/fastapi-cities-database/blob/main/fastapi_endpoints.PNG)